 This fragrant broth-based Caribbean fish soup, also known as fish tea, is made with hearty veggies, potatoes and various types of fish and seafood.

-Caribbean fish soup, also know as fish tea, is a popular seafood soup in both Caribbean and Jamaican cuisines.
 Traditionally fish tea can take many hours to prepare and is on the spicier side so I’ve created a 30-minute weeknight version that can be made mild OR spicy, depending on your preference.

-This soup was introduced to me by my bestie Vince who grew up eating fish tea regularly in Jamaica.
+This fish soup was introduced to me by my bestie Vince who grew up eating fish tea regularly in Jamaica.
 Chef and Owner of Irie Kitchen, a local organic Jamaican restaurant here in West Michigan, I was lucky enough to have Vince cook me fish tea for my birthday recently.
 I’ve had it on my mind ever since!

-What’s great about Jamaican fish tea is that it’s super versatile and can be made with whatever seafood you have on hand or can find fresh at your local fishmonger.
+What’s great about Jamaican fish soup is that it’s super versatile and can be made with whatever seafood you have on hand or can find fresh at your local fishmonger.
 My boys love all types of seafood so we typically do a mixture of shrimp and a mild white fish such as tilapia, snapper or halibut.

 Traditionally on the spicier side, the preferred type of chili pepper is a scotch bonnet pepper.
 These are on the spicier side, however, so I suggest skipping it if you prefer a mild soup.